billtubbs/viff-scrape/README.md

 6. Language
 7. Description

 Unfortunately, it does not acquire the screening dates/times.
-This turned out to be a java script widget, so that would have tto be done differently.
+This turned out to be a java script widget, so that would have to be done differently (e.g. with Selenium).

 Typical operation: